 When properly designed to meet the specific inventory and storage requirements, pallet flow racks maximize storage space and improve shipping logistics.

-Any warehouse or distribution center with limited floor space that needs high density storage or automatic rotation of inventory on a first-in, first-out (FIFO) basis can benefit by implementing pallet flow storage racks.
+Any warehouse or distribution center with limited floor space that needs high-density storage or automatic rotation of inventory on a first-in, first-out (FIFO) basis can benefit by implementing pallet flow storage racks.
 However, achieving the full performance capabilities of this type of rack system requires careful planning and implementation.
-When this is done properly, pallet flow systems can be the warehouse manager’s best friend; without it, the system may underperform expectations.
+When properly designed to meet the specific inventory and storage requirements, pallet flow racks improve warehouse efficiency, maximize storage space, and improve shipping logistics.
+Without it, the system may underperform expectations.

 Simply defined, this type of racking system is designed so that when the pallet in front is removed by a forklift, the pallets behind gently “flow” forward to replace it.
 Inclined tracks, rollers, and brakes – with an assist from gravity – are used to accomplish this task.
 New inventory is then loaded at the back end of the rack, facilitating FIFO product rotation, which is particularly valuable for items with expiration dates.